 Just because I don’t make her hug and kiss doesn’t mean I don’t value manners.
 My daughter is still expected to say hello and goodbye and thank visitors for hosting her or dropping by.

-We ask the adults to respect her space and find other ways to foster a relationship
+We ask the adults for respecting her space, and we find other ways to foster a relationship

 When my daughter rejects a hug or kiss from me, I remind myself that I’m teaching a young girl that she has the power to set boundaries and have ownership over her body.
 I know that lesson is worth more than all the hugs in the world.